 Terrestrial means that Ludisia orchids grow on land.
 In nature, they grow in soil on the forest floor, unlike epiphytic Phalaenopsis and cattleya which grow on tree branches in nature and are typically grown in a bark mix in our homes.

 Ordinary potting soil it is then for Ludisia discolor!
 Lets get into Ludisia discolor care.
 It is a very easy orchid plant to grow and doesn’t really demand much from its owner.
 In fact, the care is more similar to a “normal” tropical houseplant versus an orchid.

 LUDISIA DISCOLOR CARE

 Ludisia orchids really aren’t demanding at all.
 And when I say orchids, there is only one species in the Ludisia genus and it is the discolor species.
 These plants are native to the Asian tropics and grow in the ground on the forest floor.

-They are considered low light orchids.
+They are considered low light orchids, just like Paphiopedilum orchids.
 My Ludisia discolor orchid, which is several years old now and grown from a small plant that was given to me by an orchid enthusiast with a greenhouse, has been growing in Eastern exposure.